bash-my-aws/bash-my-aws/README.md

-bash-my-aws
+Bash-My-AWS
 ===========

-**Dec 2019: New [bash-my-aws website](https://bash-my-aws.org) has extensive documentation at https://bash-my-aws.org**
+**Dec 2019: New [Bash-My-AWS website](https://bash-my-aws.org) has extensive documentation at https://bash-my-aws.org**

-bash-my-aws is a simple but extremely powerful set of CLI commands for managing resources on Amazon Web Services.
+Bash-My-AWS is a simple but extremely powerful set of CLI commands for managing resources on Amazon Web Services.

 They harness the power of Amazon's AWSCLI, while abstracting away verbosity.